Triller (app)

-Triller is an American video-sharing social networking service that was first released for iOS and Android in 2015.
-The service allows users to create and share short-form videos, including videos set to, or automatically synchronized to, music using artificial intelligence technology.
+Triller was an American video-sharing social networking service that was first released for iOS and Android in 2015.
+The service allowed users to create and share short-form videos, including videos set to, or automatically synchronized to, music using artificial intelligence technology.
 It initially operated as a video editing app before adding social networking features.

-Triller would gain prominence in 2020 as a competitor to the similar Chinese-owned app TikTok, mainly in the United States and India (after the service was banned in the latter country).
+Triller gained prominence in 2020 as a competitor to the similar Chinese-owned app TikTok, mainly in the United States and India (after the service was banned in the latter country).
 The app's success would allow its parent company to expand into sports broadcasting and promotion; including the distribution of pay-per-view boxing events under the Triller Fight Club banner (such as Mike Tyson vs. Roy Jones Jr. and Jake Paul vs. Ben Askren) that incorporated live music performances and appearances by various celebrities and entertainment personalities.
+As of August 2026, all online services in the app no longer function and it is no longer available to download from the App Store.

 History

-Launch and Early years
+Launch and early years

 Triller was launched in 2015 by co-founders David Leiberman and Sammy Rubin.
 The app was originally positioned as a video editor, using artificial intelligence to automatically edit distinct clips into music videos.
 They later launched Triller Famous, a page within the app that featured curated selections of user videos.

 In 2016, the app was purchased by Carnegie Technologies and converted into a social networking service by allowing users to follow each other and share their videos publicly.
 In 2019, Ryan Kavanaugh's Proxima Media made a majority investment.
 It is headquartered in Los Angeles, California, and is currently led by CEO Mahi de Silva.